• Skip to primary navigation

 Expert Tips

-• As I mentioned above, it is extremely important to thoroughly grease and flour the pan or use a nonstick baking spray.
+• It is extremely important to use a nonstick baking spray, especially if you are using the traditional ribbed pan.
 This cake is likely to stick to the pan otherwise, especially if the surface of the pan is not nonstick.

 • Let the cake sit for just 10 minutes in the pan prior to turning it over onto a serving plate.
 This will help it release more cleanly.